switchfootsid/Practical-Tensorflow/distributed-training.md

 4. The *new model is now broadcast* to each of the workers .

 ## Distributed Tensorflow for Noobs
-Distributed TensorFlow applications consist of a cluster containing one or more parameter servers and workers.
+Distributed TensorFlow applications consist of a cluster containing one or more parameter servers** and workers.
-- Workers calculate gradients during training, they are typically placed on a GPU .
+- Since *workers* do compute intensive gradient calculation during training, they are typically placed on a GPU .
-- Parameter servers only need to aggregate gradients and broadcast updates, so they are typically placed on CPUs, not GPUs.
-- GPU have a slow I/O (possibly due to DMA?), much faster for CPU .
+- *Parameter servers* only need to aggregate gradients and broadcast updates, so they are typically placed on CPUs.
+GPUs also have a slow I/O (possibly due to DMA?) and CPUs are generally much faster .

 ### Note on Practical Distributed TF:
 As someone who wants to focus on developing (learning) new deep architectures, I must warn you that managing parameters-workers in Tensorflow code is a little messy.
 It requires the developer to write a lot of control statements and tracking IP addresses.